-At first sight, I thought This is lean was just another introductory book to what the Toyota Production System is all about.
+At first sight, I thought This is Lean was just another introductory book to what the Toyota Production System is all about.
 It sure looks like one, with its 168 short pages, richly illustrated with simple and colorful sketches by Helen Bågeryd.
-It is in fact an easy-read… and a delightful one.
+It is, in fact, an easy read… and a delightful one.
 This is lean is lean itself.
 Modig and Åhlström are able to re-conceputalise the diluted term ‘lean’, and make it new and fresh again.
-I’ve read many books on lean, but this is admittedly one of the few that I truly enjoyed, and will turn back to later.
+I’ve read many books on lean, but this is admittedly one of the few that I truly enjoyed and will turn back to later.

 The efficiency matrix: Flow efficiency vs. Resource efficiency